The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: Summary

 \section{Summary}

-We have analysed six M31/MW analogues from the HESTIA suite of cosmological hydrodynamics zoom-in simulations tailored to reproduce the properties of the Local Group galaxies.
-In this work, we focused our analysis on the impact of the mergers on the shape, kinematics and orbital composition of the in-situ populations and the origin of the in-situ component of the stellar halo.
-We found that all the M31/MW galaxies experienced $10-40$ mergers with dwarf galaxies in a stellar mass range of $10^6-2\times 10^{10}$~\Msun; however, only $1-4$ mergers~(for different galaxies) are significant, where the stellar mass ratio is $0.2-1$~(relative the host at the time of accretion) and all the mergers~(with a single exception) happen $\approx 7-12$ Gyr ago.
+We have analysed six M31 and MW analogues from the HESTIA suite of cosmological hydrodynamics zoom-in simulations tailored to reproduce the properties of the LG galaxies.
+In this work, we have focussed our analysis on the impact of the mergers on the shape, kinematics and orbital composition of the in situ populations and the origin of the in situ component of the stellar halo.
+We found that all the M31 and MW galaxies experienced $10-40$ mergers with dwarf galaxies in a stellar mass range of $10^6-2\times 10^{10}$~\Msun; however, only on to four mergers~(for different galaxies) are significant, where the stellar mass ratio is $0.2-1$~(relative the host at the time of accretion) and all of the mergers~(with a single exception) happened $\approx 7-12$ Gyr ago.
 Our conclusions are the following.

 \begin{itemize} \item We found a certain correlation between close pericentric passages of massive satellites and mergers with the evolution of the star formation rate in the host galaxies.
-In particular, in most cases, significant peaks of the star formation history correlate with the mergers; however, not all the mergers have the corresponding bursts of the star formation in the host galaxy.
+In particular, in most of the cases, significant peaks in the SFH correlate with the mergers; however, not all the mergers have the corresponding bursts of star formation in the host galaxy.
 This likely depends on the parameters of the interaction (orbit, relative mass) and the amount of gas available inside the host.

-\item The mergers induce heating of the in-situ stars where the individual events are imprinted as the increase of the vertical motions of stars and the increase of the stellar velocity dispersion for the populations that existed in the disc prior to a given merger.
-We suggest that the latest significant merger obscures the heating effect of the previous ones resulting in a flattening of the age-velocity dispersion relation for older stars.
+\item The mergers induce heating of the in situ stars where the individual events are imprinted as the increase in the vertical motions of stars and the increase in the stellar velocity dispersion for the populations that existed in the disc prior to a given merger.
+We suggest that the latest significant merger makes the heating effect of the previous ones vanish, resulting in a flattening of the age-velocity dispersion relation for older stars.